pybind/pybind11/docs/advanced.rst

 .. seealso::

-    The file :file:`example/example14.cpp` contains a complete example that demonstrates how to create opaque types using pybind11 in more detail.
+    The file :file:`example/example14.cpp` contains a complete example that demonstrates how to create and expose opaque types using pybind11 in more detail.

 Pickling support
 ================